BrockWeekley/Banquet/README.md

 >
 > In order to begin deploying applications from the menu with Firebase hosting,
 > you must first set up a Firebase account and initial project.
+> You can start this process by creating a new service account for Banquet.